 Morocco, as an ancient Mediterranean culture is known by its surviving rituals and beliefs, poetically expressed in the daily life of its people.
 Music is a reflective mirror to the secular and spiritual life of Moroccans, it is expressed in every occasion to reflect the thoughts and feelings universally known to be difficult to express otherwise.
-The celestial essence of this journey will take you to a world of marvels and reflection emersed in diverse types of music from Moroccan pop music known as Oughnia and Chaabi music, to Sufi spiritual music of different tariqas expressed in chants of Samaa Of the Tariqa Boutchichia or Tijani, or Shadhiliya Tariqa, to trance druming as in Issawa, Hmadcha, Jilala, Heddawa, Gnawa and many other sufi orders in Morocco.
-Rai music, Reggada and Jajouka Have attracted even big stars of Western Pop music such as the Rolling Stones, Crosby Still Nash and Young, the Dooby Brothers, Cat Stevens, Jimmy Hendrix, Peter Gabriel, Sting and many others who have fused or barrowed some rhythms and melodies from traditional Moroccan music.
-Come learn about the first strutured written music known as the Andalusian music that gave birth in 13 and 14th centuries to Classical Western music and to the popular Flamenco and Fado in Spain and Portugal.
-The Malhoun is a rythmic prose in a very popular style unique to Morocco and most authentic since the 12th century, a style that does not exist anywhere else but Morocco.
-Some of the Berber Tribal music is hard to trace as some ritual and belifs in Morocco can go as far as the Neolithic time.
-Join us for this very informative palette of Muisc that might enrich your repertoire or simply add to your knowledge about world Music.
+The celestial essence of this journey will take you to a world of marvels and reflection emerged in diverse types of music from Moroccan pop music known as Oughnia and Chaabi music, to Sufi spiritual music of different tariqas expressed in chants of Samaa Of the Tariqa Boutchichia or Tijani, or Shadhiliya Tariqa, to trance drumming as in Issawa, Hmadcha, Jilala, Heddawa, Gnawa and many other Sufi orders in Morocco.
+Rai music, Regguada music, and Jajouka oboes melodies have attracted even big stars of Western Pop music such as The Rolling Stones, Crosby Still Nash and Young, the Dooby Brothers, Cat Stevens, Jimmy Hendrix, Peter Gabriel, Sting and many others who have fused or borrowed some rhythms and melodies from traditional Moroccan music.
+Come learn about the first structured written music known as the Andalusian music that gave birth in 13 and 14th centuries to Classical Western music and to the popular Flamenco and Fado in Spain and Portugal.
+The Malhoune Music is rhythmic prose in a very popular style unique to Morocco and most authentic since the 12th century, a style that does not exist anywhere else but Morocco.
+Some of the Berber Tribal music is hard to trace as some rituals and beliefs in Morocco can go as far as the Neolithic time.
+Join us for this very informative palette of Music that might enrich your repertoire or simply add to your knowledge about world Music.
 Learn about the history of some handmade musical instruments that exist only in some western history books.
 You are welcome to dance, share, participate and absorb a wide spectrum of indigenous Moroccan music.
 Enjoy our Music expeditions to Morocco Berber regions

 flight to Casablanca.

 A visit to Volubilis, the Roman capital of Northwestern Africa in the morning with a meditation session in the ruins of this ancient site.
-Walk back through the ancient olive tree grove that attracted Martin Scorsese in "The Last Temptation of Christ".
-Lunch at the gardens of the hotel over looking the legendary Romans Ruins.
-An hour work shop of drumming with an introduction to the local trance dancers and drummers of the Hmadsha Sufi Order who are well respected throughout the Islamic world for their Praises and Percussions.
+Walk back to the hotel hiking through the ancient olive tree grove that attracted Martin Scorsese, Orson Wells and especially Fellini with his master production of "The Last Temptation of Christ".
+Lunch at the gardens of the hotel overlooking the legendary Romans Ruins.
+An hour workshop of drumming with an introduction to the local trance dancers and drummers of the Hmadsha Sufi Order who are well respected throughout the Islamic world for their spiritual Praises and hunting Percussions.

 Travel to Fes.
 Check into the hotel for lunch.
-Afternoon devoted to discovering Fes.
-The historic tour begins at the mellah, (the Jewish quarter), the king's palace and the Bat'ha museum of Moroccan arts then the walking tour of the Medina, the fascinating walled city with its incredible maze of medieval twisting alleys, blind turns, mosques, shrines, fountains, workshops and every conceivable kind of market.
-Stop at El Hajj Lebbar House for mint tea and an introduction to The Issawa spiritual music, dinner will be served in a typical Moroccan restaurant in the Medina then return to the Moorish house for a complete Issawa night of chanting and drumming.
+An afternoon devoted to discovering the beauty Fes.
+The historic tour begins at the Mellah, (the Jewish quarter), the king's palace and the Bat'ha museum of Moroccan arts then the walking tour of the Medina, the fascinating walled city with its incredible maze of medieval twisting alleys, blind turns, mosques, shrines, fountains, workshops and every conceivable kind of market.
+Stop at El Hajj Lebbar House for mint tea and an introduction to The Issawa spiritual music, dinner will be served in a typical Moroccan restaurant in the Medina then return to the Moorish house for a complete Issawa Sufi order night of chanting and drumming.

 Morning to relax.
-An introduction to Jajouka rhythm and customs.
+An introduction to Jajouka rhythm and customs will be reserved to accompany us while hiking up to the shrine of Sidi Ahmed Bernoussi Shrine.
 Afternoon excursion to Mt.
 Zallagh in the Riff Mountains.
 Meet the mule caravan and explore the region escorted with the Jajouka Musicians and dancers.
 A mint tea party with the sunset over Fes at the shrine of Sidi Ahmed Al Barnoussi.
-A retreat sanctuary for Sufis from all over Morocco.
+A retreat sanctuary for Sufis who come to retreat here from all parts Morocco.
 Dinner and dancing in a Moroccan restaurant with Chaabi musicians.